ianxxiao/reinforcement_learning_project/README.md

-This README includes the following:
+This README includes the following high level information:
 - Project Overview
+- Solution Design
-- Preliminary Results (WIP, being updated actively)
+- Results
-- Features under Development
+- Future Development Goals
-- Technical Asset Overview
-- Literature Reference
+- Contributions

+For a short presentation of our project, please refer to [this document](/Reports/Presentation_Citibike Redistribution with Reinforcement Learning.pdf)

+For a detailed technical report with extensive discussion and results, please refer to [this document](/Reports/Citibike Redistribution with Reinforcement Learning.pdf)

 ---